 Update 2016: GetSolar has partnered with EnergySage to provide customers with fast, competitive solar quotes.
 The partnership leverages their Solar Quote Engine that was developed with backing from the US Department of Energy (DOE) to streamline the US solar consumer buying process.
 EnergySage Quote Engine

 We at GetSolar feel so strongly about the power of consumer choice and the accuracy of EnergySage's new comparison quote system that we have made it the default solar calculator for GetSolar customers!
 Check it Out here!

-Original Post: Hey.
+Original Post (We've kept some of the original content because it is interesting to see the progression of solar pricing over time): Hey.
 I’m Annie, GetSolar’s summer intern.
 As one would hope for an intern here, I like solar panels and playing with numbers.
 As a result, I think our beta calculator might be the coolest thing since sliced bread.
 Let me show you how it works.